Video on Maps

 What Types of Aircraft Can You Fly?

-Really, there isn’t a lot of aircraft restrictions for what a typical full-motion video package can consume.
+Really, there aren’t a lot of aircraft restrictions for what a typical full-motion video package can consume.
 They can handle a lot of different types of aircrafts.

-For example, the most common aircraft are drones (UAV), helicopters, and airplanes.
+For example, the most common aircraft are drones (UAVs), helicopters, and airplanes.
 Most full-motion videos can handle stationary cameras and live feeds too.

 But you can even look way up in the sky.
 Look even further to low Earth orbit.
 Full motion video can consume Skybox satellite videos captured at sub-meter resolution.